Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 - Arial Black
 - Impact

 These don't work on all systems.
 The Mac includes some of these and Windows includes others.
-Linux probably has it's own subset.
+Linux has it's own subset.

 The list of fonts that are very likely to exist across all operating systems is shorter: